jpan928/bayesassurance_rpackage/README.md

   1. Download the `bayesassurance_0.1.0.tar.gz` file.
   2. Open R Studio.
-  3. In the R prompt, navigate to where this file is stored using `setwd()`.
+  3. In the R prompt, navigate to where this file is stored using `setwd("your/filepath/here")`.
   4. Run `install.packages("bayesassurance_0.1.0.tar.gz", repos = NULL, type = "source")`.
   5. Load package using `library(bayesassurance)` and start using package normally.